aistats/aistats2021/README.md

-# aistats.github.io
+# AISTATS 2021

-The AISTATS current webpage.
+This is the webpage for AISTATS 2021.

+The AISTATS webpages are hosted on github and generated using a custom theme from Jekyll.

 This repository contains the current AISTATS conference page.
 Once the year has past it can be archived to aistats20XX and modified to form the next year's page.

-## Archiving Last Year's Page
+## To Create a New Conference Page follow these Instructions

 Each year the main web page needs to be archived to store as a previous year's conference.
 To do this, the first thing you need to do is duplicate this repository.